zitadel/zitadel/docs/docs/self-hosting/manage/productionchecklist.md

 ### Monitoring
 Use a appropriate Monitoring Solution to have an overview about your ZITADEL instance.
 In particular you may want to watch out for things like:

-- [ ] CPU and Memory of ZITADEL and the database
+- [ ] CPU and memory of ZITADEL and the database
 - [ ] open database connections
 - [ ] running instances of ZITADEL and the database
 - [ ] latency of requests